 Get the Fishing App

-If you’re interested in learning more about how amberjack is farmed, this link (Food and Agriculture Organization of the United Nations) will provide everything you want to know.
-The primary area in the world for farmed Amberjack is China.
+If you’re interested in learning more about how AJ is farmed, this link (Food and Agriculture Organization of the United Nations) will provide everything you want to know.
+The primary area in the world for farmed AJ is China.

 - NOAA Photo Library